 150-200 word examples of BDA members’ visions for their businesses.

 450-500 word examples of the DA Promise of the month as experienced either in business or at home.

 As an example, the paragraphs above contain 111 words.

 The sample below is our actual two-week editorial calendar for our May 2021 newsletter:

 Due date for BDA Member Submissions

-Main article topic: "Clarity" based on BDA Tool Three
+Main article topic: "Honesty and Purpose" based on BDA Tool Five

 900-1,000 word BDA member story for the front page focused on the summary topic of the month, either directly or indirectly related to the BDA Tool of the month; ideally we'll receive stories from our very diverse population of fellow BDAers

 Solvency anniversaries and gratitude donations

 150-200 words on the DA Traditions in action in BDA members’ businesses